Jacksonville Violent Offense Lawyers

 helps people charged with any violent offense.

-SLG Law has experienced violent crime defense attorneys ready to help you.
+LGL has an experienced Jacksonville violent crime defense attorney ready to help you.
 Allegations of assault, battery, aggravated assault, aggravated battery, murder and more can have devastating consequences.
 Not only is your freedom at risk, but future employment and housing opportunities, fines, felony convictions, loss of gun rights, negative impact on family law or civil cases, effect on your relationship with family and friends, and many other collateral consequences are all potential consequences.
-The partners at SLG Law understand this.
+Jeremy Lasnetski at LGL understands this.
 That's why we take every case seriously and put our vast criminal law experience at your disposal.
 If you have been accused of or charged with a violent offense, no matter how serious or how minor, give us a call to discuss your case and what we can do for you.

 I’ve been accused of a violent crime, but I haven’t been arrested yet.
 What should I do?